Chemo brain is cancer-related cognitive impairment that affects many people who have been diagnosed with cancer. It is a change in thinking processes.

-- Forgetting names, misplacing things and finding it difficult to remember the word you want to use.
+- Finding it difficult to remember the word you want to use.

 - Having a shorter attention span, making it more difficult to learn new skills and take in information.